The Physician's Tale: Plot

-The tale is a version of a story related both by the Roman historian Livy and in the 13th-century Roman de la Rose.
-The story opens with a description of the noble Virginius and his daughter, the beautiful, virtuous Virginia.
-One day, Virginia accompanies her mother to the city on an errand and is spotted by a judge, whose name is later revealed to be Appius, who decides he must have her to himself.
-It is then that Appius concocts a scheme to take her legally: he contacts a local peasant, named Claudius, who has a reputation for being both bold and cunning and asks for assistance in the matter.
+The tale is a version of a story related both by the Roman historian Livy in Book Three of Ab Urbe Condita and in Jean de Meun's 13th-century poem, Roman de la Rose.
+While Chaucer may or may not have read Livy's telling, he was certainly familiar with Jean de Meun's.
+The story opens with a description of the noble Virginius and his daughter, the beautiful, virtuous Virginia who is 14 years old.
+One day, Virginia goes to the church with her mother and is spotted by a judge, whose name is later revealed to be Appius.
+Upon seeing her, Appius is filled with lust and decides he must have her.
+When his plans to woo her fail, he then concocts a scheme to legally take her for himself.
+He contacts a local peasant named Claudius, who has a reputation for being both bold and cunning, and asks for assistance in the matter.
 Claudius accepts and is rewarded handsomely.
 Some time later, Claudius appears before Appius in court to file a complaint against Virginius, saying he has witnesses of his misdeeds.
 Appius declares that he cannot try Virginius without him being present.
 Virginius is called to the court and Claudius begins his accusation: Virginius stole one of Claudius' servants one night while she was young and raised her as his daughter.
-He then implores Appius to return his slave to him to which Appius agrees, refusing to listen Virginius' defense.
+He then implores Appius to return his slave to him to which Appius agrees, refusing to listen to Virginius' defense.

 Following the sentence, Virginius returns home with a "deathlike" face and calls his daughter into the hall.
-He then informs Virginia of the events that have transpired and offers her two choices: to be shamed by Appius or to die at her father's hand.
+He then informs Virginia of the events that have transpired and offers her two choices: to be shamed by Appius and lose her virtue or to die at her father's hand.
 Recalling the story of Jephthah, Virginia asks for time to lament her position for a moment before consenting to death by her father's blade.
 Virginius then beheads Virginia and brings her head to Appius in court.
 Upon seeing Virginia's severed head, Appius orders that Virginius be hanged immediately.
 However, a thousand people burst into the room in response and defend Virginius, having heard of Claudius' false charges and reasoning that Appius had arranged it based on the judge's lecherous reputation.
 The crowd arrests Appius and throws him in prison where he commits suicide.
-Claudius is set to be hanged with the others who had helped Appius in his scheme but Virginius, in a moment of clemency, asks that the peasant be exiled instead.
+Claudius is set to be hanged with the others who had helped Appius in his scheme; but Virginius, in a moment of clemency, asks that the peasant be exiled instead.
 The tale then ends with the Physician warning of the repercussions of sin.
+The Host bewails Virginia's fate and asks the Pardoner for a more merry tale.
+The Pardoner obliges and his tale has a similar, but contrasting moral message.